 For the last step, let's associate the permission scheme with your new project.

-- Name the project Top Secret Tee and Submit.
+- Name the project Top Secret Tee and Create

-- On the Project permissions screen, select Actions > Use a different scheme.
+- Select Actions > Use a different scheme

 Well done!
 You created a project permissions scheme and applied it to a project.

-You've now completed the tutorial for JIRA Core admins.
-We suggest you complete the tutorial for project administrators as well, so you have a better understanding of how your team will be using JIRA Core.
+You've now completed the tutorial for Jira Core admins.
+If you haven't already, we suggest you complete the tutorial for project administrators as well, so you have a better understanding of how your team will be using Jira Core.
 So put on your project administrator hat and let's get started!